 Who is this course for?

-In the second weekend, participants will have the opportunity to act as a facilitator and put into practice the skills that they have learned in the first half of the course.
-Upon completion of the course, participants will have the knowledge and tools to feel confident bringing children outside to learn and play.
+In Part 2, the learning will be specifically about risky play and in addition, participants will have the opportunity to act as a facilitator and put into practice the skills that they learned in Part 1.
+Upon completion of the entire course, participants will have the knowledge and tools to feel confident bringing children outside to learn and play.

-Classroom setting: The course will be delivered mainly outdoors, in a Forest School setting, though we will have easy access to indoor facilities for washrooms and breaks from inclement weather.
+Classroom setting: The course will be delivered mainly outdoors, in a Forest School setting, though we will have easy access to indoor facilities for washrooms.

 Payment: Email transfer to firstname.lastname@example.org

 Michelle is currently the Teaching Director at Chelsea Forest School and has been with the school since 1995.
 She was instrumental in transforming the school from a traditional preschool to a Forest School that offers Forest School programs for preschoolers as well as school aged children.
 She is one of the first certified Forest School Practitioners (Level 3) in Canada.

 When Michelle is not working for Chelsea Forest School she works for the Friends of Gatineau Park as a Nature Interpreter.

 Michelle has a B.Ed (Junior-Intermediate, Science) and a BSc (honours) in Biology.